cvanaret/Uno/joss/paper.md

 A MATLAB interface is also under development, further expanding Uno's accessibility.

 We plan to integrate Uno as a continuous relaxation solver within MINLP frameworks (e.g., SCIP [@bolusani2024scip]).
-This setting introduces the additional challenge of reoptimization, in which consecutive solves share structural similarity and must be handled efficiently by recycling internal solver state (e.g., active sets and factorizations) across solves rather than restarting from scratch at each node.
+This setting introduces the additional challenge of reoptimization, where consecutive solves share structural similarity and must be handled efficiently by reusing internal solver state, such as active sets, factorizations, and preallocated workspace, rather than restarting from scratch at each node.

 # Research impact statement